z3roq/Mill-Heat-Pump-HA-Integration/README.md

 2. Copy custom_components content to your corresponding folder in HA

-3. Go to Settings > Devices & services > Add integration and provide login credentials to Mill Norway App.
+3. Go to Settings > Devices & services > Add integration > Mill HeatPump and provide login credentials to Mill Norway App.

 4. There should be now a climate entity named after room name in app.